Beta flash

 HAPE

 High Altitude Pulmonary Edema.
-Liquid in the
+Liquid

 lungs as a result of high

 altitude exposure.
-Pretty serious condition
+Pretty serious

 that can quickly lead to HACE

-if a descent to lower altitudes is not made
+if a descent to lower altitudes is not

 immediately.
 See also HACE.